2014 Planning and Volunteers

 - Grant Application Committee

 March 2013 - The Whitby Historical Society moves the artifacts from being displayed at the Whitby History Museum into storage.
 The museum begins its virtual museum expansion and fundraising for a new museum building.
 Many thanks to all those who supported the museum in numerous ways over the past few years.
-This is not the ending but a new beginning!
-Come join us as a volunteer as we move forward with new museum trends that attract more visitors.
+Come join us as a volunteer as we move forward with our new museum location in which we can provide more community outreach and services to tourists who visit from all over the world.

 Come back as new events are planned for the Summer and Fall Season in various venus in Durham Region.
 Looking to get involved, email us and plan to come to meetings